Crazyhaller/ctm-ablespace/README.md

 - Scaling sockets: the simple in-memory map (userId -> socketId) is sufficient for a single server but will need moving to a shared store (Redis) when scaling across instances.

 ---

-## Contributing

-PRs welcome — please open issues for feature requests or bugs.
-Follow the existing test patterns and add tests when changing backend behavior.

----

-If you'd like, I can also add:

-- Auto-generated API docs (OpenAPI / Swagger) for the endpoints above
-- A short E2E test that simulates multi-user socket behaviour

----

-Thanks — happy to walk through any part of the code or expand the README further with diagrams or API examples.